 Acorns makes investing easy for beginners by simply rounding up purchases to the nearest dollar and investing the difference.
 Add to that a simple onboarding process and well-balanced Acorns portfolios consisting of low-cost index funds, and Acorns is a great way to help new investors build a solid investment plan without much work.

-Acorns offers the standard robo-advisor features, such as recurring investments (as little as $5 at a time), automatic portfolio rebalancing, and dividend reinvestment, as well as discounts at online retailers for ordering through their shopping portal.
-The monthly fee can be costly, though, especially if you have a small amount invested, in which the fees might erase your gains.
+Headlined by a well-designed mobile app and lots of educational resources, Acorns offers the standard robo-advisor features, such as recurring investments (as little as $5 at a time), automatic portfolio rebalancing, and dividend reinvestment.
+There’s also discounts at online retailers for ordering through their shopping portal.
+The monthly fee can be costly, though, if you have a small amount invested since it’s a dollar figure rather than a moving percentage.

 Vanguard Digital Advisor®: Best robo-advisor for low-cost ETFs